toskumar/blog/micro/aws/solution-architect-associate/ReadMe.md

 * S3 select enables applications to retrieve only a subset of data from an object (csv,json,zip containing csv) by using simple SQL expression.
 * Glacier select allows you to run SQL queries against Glacier directly.

-### AWS Organization
-AWS Organization is an account management service that enables you to consolidate multiple AWS accounts into an organization that you create and centrally manage.
-* Paying account should be used for billing purpose only, other Org units accounts can be linked to this paying account for consolidated billing.
-* Service Control Policies - Either OrgUnit or individual accounts services can be enabled or disabled
-* Tag Policies are a type of policy that can help you standardize tags across resources in your organization's accounts.

 ### Cross Account Access
 * Using Bucket policies & IAM (applies across the entire bucket) - Programmatic access only
 * Using Bucket ACL and IAM (individual objects).
 Programmatic access only